-As of December 31, 2022, the District implemented Governmental Accounting Standards Board (GASB) Statement No. 87, Leases.
+The District applies the provisions of Governmental Accounting Standards Board (GASB) Statement No. 87, Leases.
 GASB Statement No. 87 enhances the relevance and consistency of information of the government's leasing activities.
 It establishes requirements for lease accounting based on the principle that leases are financings of the right to use an underlying asset.
 A lessee is required to recognize a lease liability and an intangible right to use lease asset, and a lessor is required to recognize a lease receivable and a deferred inflow of resources.
-These changes were incorporated in the District's 2022 financial statements and had an effect on the beginning net position of the Governmental Activities.

-The implementation of GASB Statement No. 87 resulted in the recognition of a lease receivable of \$801,989 and \$1,084,736 and deferred inflow of resources related to leases of \$801,989 and \$1,084,736 as of December 31, 2022 and 2021, respectively.
-Additionally, the District recognized \$62,250 in net book value for the intangible right to use and a lease liability of \$123,809 for property leased prior to January 1, 2021.
+The application of GASB Statement No. 87 resulted in the recognition of a lease receivable of \$1,022,836 and \$801,989 and deferred inflow of resources related to leases of \$1,022,836 and \$801,989 as of December 31, 2023 and 2022, respectively.